timsegraves/mongoid-geospatial/README.md

 A Mongoid Extension that simplifies and adds support for MongoDB and RGeo Spatial Calculations.

+*WARNING* There are no plans to support MongoDB < 2.0.

 Quick Start
 -----------
 Add mongoid_geospatial to your Gemfile: